Makoto Fujimura is a Contemporary Artist using Nihonga (Japanese-style painting) materials living in the United States.

 Fujimura: I know it is the same for you.
 When I face my trauma, I instantly feel like I want to run away.
 However, as you continue therapy, you realize that trauma will never go away as your experience for the rest of your life.
 Then, healing will come to you for the first time.

 People cannot get there easily, and that is what we are experiencing through COVID-19 and Ground Zero.
 We will not get back to a “normal” world after the pandemic is over.

 Fujimura: Yet, that is a reality of being a survivor.
 We are all survivors.
 It is important to recognize that.
 We cannot go back to normal.
 Healing will come to us when we realize that what we have experienced and suffered under the pandemic will remain as scars.
 However, when the healing comes, the question arises, "How do we renew the scars of the past?

-ーSince animal hide glue change its form by heating it, it is quite Kainos, isn't it?
+ーSince animal hide glue changes its form by heating it, it is quite Kainos, isn't it?
 Did such a way of thinking match the technique of Japanese painting?